ti2tou1/HelloWorld/README.md

 # I don't hate it

-1. I hate it
+1. I don't hate it
-2. I hate it hate it
+2. I don't hate it hate it
-3. I hate it hate it hate it
+3. I don't hate it hate it hate it

 # I like it